Some splitting and rigidity results for sub-static spaces: Introduction

 We emphasize that Theorems \ref{vanishing_map} and \ref{vanishing_map_2} do not impose any decay hypotheses such as asymptotic flatness.
 The general approach follows \cite{reiris} by performing the change of variables \( f = -\ln u \) and computing the Bochner formula for the \( f \)-Laplacian of \( |\di\varphi|^{2} \).
 However, Reiris obtained the desired Liouville theorem via gradient estimates which do not seem easy to extend to manifolds with boundary.
 For this reason, we proceed differently by means of integral maximum principles at infinity in the spirit of \cite{rigoli2}, which we shall apply to the energy density $|\di \varphi|^2$.
 In general, however, such results do not hold when $\partial M \neq \emptyset$ without growth assumptions on $|\di \varphi|^2$ on $\partial M$, a request we would rather avoid.
 The insight here is that the equality $u=0$ on $\partial M$ allows, perhaps surprisingly, to cancel boundary integrals.

 The paper is organized as follows.
 In Section 2, we discuss the equivalence between (NEC) and \eqref{sub_static}, and review the classical examples of sub-static triples.
 In Section 3, we prove Theorem \ref{local_split}.
-In Section 3, we establish some Shen's type identities and prove Theorem \ref{thm_BGH}.
-The concluding Section 4 will be devoted to the proof of Theorem \ref{vanishing_map}.
+In Section 4, we establish some identities in the spirit of Robinson's \cite{robinson} and Shen's \cite{sh}, and prove Theorem \ref{thm_BGH}.
+The concluding Section 5 will be devoted to the proof of Theorem \ref{vanishing_map}.